Paso Fino - Horse Breed & Info

 Paso Fino means "Fine Step".

-The Paso Fino horse isversatile, able to adapt to a variety of climates and purposes.
-They are now commonly found throughout the United States and Canada, and also in Puerto Rico, Columbia, and throughout South America.
-The Paso Fino demonstrates its remarkable versatility not just in the show ring, but on competitive trail and endurance rides, in dressage, rodeo, and working cattle.
+The Paso Fino horse is versatile, able to adapt to a variety of climates and purposes.
+The breed demonstrates its remarkable versatility not just in the show ring, but on competitive trail and endurance rides, in dressage, rodeo, and working cattle.

 Photos courtesy and © Paso Fino Horse Association